We're all about people

 Founder and CEO

-Bryan has an indelible passion for grassroots philanthropy and constructive disruption.
-A "recovering lawyer," he is constantly dreaming of novel ways to help clients reinvent corporate giving programs to provide better social and business returns, and simultaneously tackle the biggest struggles facing the charitable landscape.
+Bryan is a self-described "recovering lawyer" who is constantly dreaming of novel ways to help global enterprises reinvent corporate giving programs to provide better social and business returns, and simultaneously tackle the biggest struggles on the charitable landscape.

 Bryan is a frequent speaker and blogger on topics relating to social-good programs and a recognized thought leader in the space.
 He believes that, with the help of our clients, we’ll shape the story anew and build on our aspirations to create innovative and scalable Goodness Programs that strengthen the social fabric of our communities.
 His strategic vision and leadership is perfectly paired with the right mix of passion and industry expertise to keep the company, our software and our client service top-notch.